dkd/paymill-ruby/README.md

     Paymill::Client.all

-Please note that Transactions and Payments may not be able to be updated at all.
+Please note that Transactions and Payments cannot be updated.

 Requirements
 =====